MkFoster/react-native-photo-tutorial/README.md

 -   Install the "Expo Client" app from your device's appstore.

--   From a command line on your dev machine run:
+-   From a command line on your dev machine, use Expo Start to make your project available to the Expo Client on your local network:

     `expo start`

--   Expo init should launch a web browser and display a QR code at the command line and in the browser.
-On iOS devices scan the QR with the camera app or scan the QR code with the Expo Client app on Android devices.
+-   Expo init should launch a web browser and display a [QR code](https://en.wikipedia.org/wiki/QR_code) at the command line and in the browser.
+On iOS devices scan the QR code with the camera app or scan the QR code with the Expo Client app on Android devices.

 -   If everything is working correctly, the Expo Client app should download your app from your dev machine and run it.
 You will be prompted to allow the app to use your camera and photo roll.
 Once you approve, you should see a link to start the camera and to take a photo and see it display in the app main screen or select a photo from the photo library.

 ## How does it work?

 When you take a photo with the camera or select one from the library, that photo becomes available at a URI location.
 That URI location is stored in React state where it can be accessed by other components or passed as props.
-To display the image in your app, create an Image component and assign the uri to your selected image.
+To display the image in your app, create an [Image component](https://docs.expo.io/versions/latest/react-native/image/) and assign the uri to your selected image.

 ## What's next?